Updated: Mar 28

 Thankfully a few years have passed by and we’ve learned a lot working with nonprofits, both large and small to ensure that the process is simple and easy for both nonprofit organizations and donors alike.

 We use Gemini as our backend exchange and have a customized onboarding process for higher education organizations to streamline every step of compliance.
-Once that is done, your organization will be listed on our platform of organizations that accept cryptocurrency making it easier for new donors to find that you accept cryptocurrency.
+Once that is done, your organization will be listed on our platform of organizations—alongside higher education institutions including New Saint Andrews College and Wake Forest University— that accept cryptocurrency making it easier for new donors to find that you accept cryptocurrency.

 We will provide you with a custom widget that can be embedded on your institution’s giving pages (we recommend creating a stand-alone cryptocurrency landing page that is easy to find, search engine optimized, and linked from your giving menus and “other ways to give” pages).
 This will allow donors a convenient and easy way to donate cryptocurrency directly to your institution, which will: